 2. Double check that the "Remember this device" option is checked off when completing two factor authentication.

 3. Double check that your browser's cookies are enabled and that your browser allows third-party cookies.

 - Safari instructions: https://support.apple.com/kb/PH21411?locale=en_US

 - Internet Explorer instructions: https://support.microsoft.com/en-us/help/17442/windows-internet-explorer-delete-manage-cookies

-4. If you're using Internet Explorer, double check that the "Delete browser history upon exit" option is not checked (instructions here).
+4. If you're using Microsoft Edge or Internet Explorer, double check that the "Delete browser history upon exit" option is not checked (instructions here).